Pognaut/Factorio-Calculator/README.md

 # Factorio-Calculator

-Must have items file in folder w/ exe
+Must have items file in folder w/ exe.
-Excel file must be in folder w/ exe to write and must be a .xlsx exe compiled w/ dependencies w/ pyinstaller
+Excel file must be in folder w/ exe to write and must be a .xlsx.
+Exe compiled w/ dependencies from python w/ pyinstaller.